Colleges, School and Institutes

 Missed opportunities for primary prevention of stroke and transient ischaemic attack (TIA) and residual impairments after TIA1 Oct 2012 - 1 Oct 2015

-Master of Biological Science, University of Birmingham, School of Biosciences, UK
+Master of Biological Science, School of Biosciences, University of Birmingham

 Toxicology MSc1 Sep 2008 - 1 Sep 2009

-Bachelor of Biomedical science, University of Birmingham, School of Biosciences, UK
+Bachelor of Biomedical science, School of Biosciences, University of Birmingham

 Human Biology1 Sep 2005 - 1 Sep 2008